About The Species

 Bycatch is low because fishermen use a very selective method—bottom hook-and-line gear with hydraulic reels—to catch wreckfish.

-- According to the 2014 stock assessment wreckfish are not overfished and are not subject to overfishing.
+- According to the 2014 stock assessment wreckfish are not overfished.
+Summary stock assessment information can be found on Stock SMART.
+The stock is not subject to overfishing based on 2019 catch data.

 - The 2014 stock assessment was conducted by a team of scientists outside the United States and not through the Southeast Data, Assessment, and Review (SEDAR) process, where most of the assessments in the Southeast are conducted.
 This assessment was determined to be the best scientific information available by the South Atlantic Fishery Management Council’s Scientific and Statistical Committee in 2014.